Robinini/isybau2interlis/README.md

 # isybau2interlis
-XML Stylesheet Transformation configuration to convert Geman ISYBAU format to Swiss VSA-DSS Mini Interlis 2 Model.
+XML Stylesheet Transformation configuration to convert German wastewater infrastructure data in the ISYBAU format to the swiss VSA-DSS Mini data structure in the Interlis 2 geodata format.

 # Useage
+Download the repository.

-Use either the XSLX stylesheet in an application, or convert using the webpage_example.html
+Use either the [XSLX stylesheet](https://en.wikipedia.org/wiki/XSLT) directly in an application, or convert using the webpage_example.html

 This is currently in development.
 Please feel free to contact me regarding contribution/issues/improvements.